 The historical fiction books serve as the anchors for the study, providing students with context for learning aspects of California history.
 Like many unit studies, California Out of the Box offers opportunities for lots of hands-on activities, including choices to suit different types of learners.

 Course author, Christine Echeverri, believes that effective learning includes taking children to deeper levels of thinking.
 She introduces sections of the reading with what she calls “big questions” that correlate with themes of the books.
 Examples of these “big questions” are: “What can myths teach us?” and “How are humans and animals connected?” (both on page 27), and “Why is history worth knowing?” (on page 57).
-She also has comprehension, discussion, and review questions.
 “Reflections” are yet another avenue for student responses.
 Reflections might be a single question or activity or a series of questions and activities that involve discussion, writing, and drawing.
 Many of the questions and reflections help students think through the “big questions.”
+She also has the expected comprehension, discussion, and review questions.

 Timeline activities are included throughout the course.
 As the author explains, these can be done in a low-tech fashion with note cards or in a high-tech fashion using the free online site Timetoast.